 What Information Is Reported?

 Additionally, information is required on the beneficial owners of the entity and, for newly created entities, the company applicants of the entity.
-The following individual information is required to be reported: full legal name, date of birth, current address, and legal identification (such as a state issued driver’s license or U.S. passport).
+The following individual information is required to be reported: full legal name, date of birth, current address, and legal identification.

 Non-compliance Risks